bitrise-io/codesigndoc/README.md

    * if you followed the previous examples:
      * Xcode project scanner: `./codesigndoc scan xcode`
      * Xcode project scanner for UI test targets: `./codesigndoc scan xcodeuitests`
-     * Xamarin project scanner: `./codesigndoc scan xamarin`

 **Optional xcodebuild flags:**

-`-sdk`: If a value is specified for this flag it'll be passed to xcodebuild as the value of the -sdk flag.
-For more info about the values please see xcodebuild's -sdk flag docs.
-Example value: iphoneos")
+`-sdk`: If a value is specified for this flag it'll be passed to xcodebuild as the value of the `-sdk` flag.
+For more info about the values please see xcodebuild's `-sdk` flag docs.
+Example value: `iphoneos`")

-`-destination`: The xcodebuild -destination option takes as its argument a destination specifier describing the device (or devices) to use as a destination i.e `generic/platform=iOS`.
+`-destination`: The xcodebuild `-destination` option takes as its argument a destination specifier describing the device (or devices) to use as a destination i.e `generic/platform=iOS`.

 ## Manually finding the required base code signing files for an Xcode project or workspace